 Speak Music’s Muse was one of the first Alexa car accessories to hit the market.
-All you do is connect the small device to your iPhone or Android phone using Bluetooth.
+All you do is connect the small device to your iPhone or Android-powered phone using Bluetooth.
 From there, you can use all of Alexa’s regular functions.
-You can also control your car’s auto functions, like skipping songs and boosting volume by connecting to the car’s display through Bluetooth, USB, or auxiliary inputs.
-Though there isn’t any official word, it looks like the Muse may be discontinued in the near future, so you may want to take that into consideration before making a purchase.
+You can also control your car’s audio functions, like skipping songs and boosting volume, by connecting to the car’s display through Bluetooth, USB, or auxiliary inputs.

 Roav Viva Pro